CtrlK

 Workflow Clarity

 Both checkpoint creation and resumption are clearly sequenced with numbered steps.
-Includes validation (step 3 of creation: verify files exist), staleness checks (step 3 of resumption), and a fallback/recovery path if checkpoint is missing or corrupt.
+Includes validation (step 3 of creation: verify files exist), staleness checks (step 3 of resumption), and a recovery path for missing/corrupt checkpoints.
+The trigger table provides clear decision points.

 3 / 3